Nevada Registered Agent Rules 2026: $60 Agent Change, $75 Penalty, No PO Boxes

 For a complete walkthrough of the foreign registration process, including document requirements and processing times, see our Nevada Foreign LLC Registration guide.

 Bottom Line: A Nevada registered agent is a non-negotiable legal requirement — not a nice-to-have.
-Whether you choose a $49/year national provider, a $299/year local firm, or serve as your own agent, the critical thing is maintaining a valid physical address with a real person behind it during business hours.
-The $100 noncompliance penalty and 60-day revocation clock make this one of the cheapest compliance items to get right — and one of the most expensive to get wrong.
+Whether you use a commercial provider (roughly $50–$300/year, a market estimate) or serve as your own agent for free, the critical thing is maintaining a valid Nevada street address with a real person behind it during business hours.
+The $75 default penalty and the eventual charter revocation under NRS 86.274 make this one of the cheapest compliance items to get right — and one of the most expensive to get wrong.

 Frequently Asked Questions